+- 2. General.
+See Volume 1.

-3. Training Requirements.
+- 3. Training Requirements.

+- a.
+Initial Training.

-(1) Each DADE candidate selected must satisfactorily complete the initial training before exercising the privileges of the designation.
+- (1) Each DADE candidate selected must satisfactorily complete the initial training before exercising the privileges of the designation.

 Note: DADEs are required to successfully complete annual recurrent training, attend the Safety Standardization Meeting, and the FAA Briefing as a condition for appointment renewal.